Special Admission Requirements: Program Application Deadline: January 15 for Summer and July 15 for Spring

 - A grade of “C” or higher is required for all general education requirements

-- Verification from an employer of at least six months full-time employment as an LPN within the past 5 years
+- Verification from an employer of at least six months of full-time employment within the past 5 years

 - Foreign educated students must have their college and high school transcripts evaluated by World Education Services (WES ) or AACRAO International Education Services (IES)